 16. Graves dug therein must be within the outer lines of the Owners Site and no adult grave shall be less than four and one half feet deep.

 17. No burial of any-kind may be made in the cemetery without the notification of the Superintendent.

 18. The Superintendent will assist any Site owner in locating and marking the corners of his/her Site; however, the location of any and all individual internments shall be the total responsibility and at the direction of the Site owner or his/her family.

 19. No double interments will be permitted.
 Two crematory remains or one casket and one crematory may be placed on one site but only one grave marker may be used for the two.
 This must be placed as directed by Rules.

-20. A vault or casket is required for every burial.
-A vault is required with all "cardboard" type caskets.
+20. A liner or vault is required for every burial..
 No "green" funerals are allowed.
 Additionally, the Superintendent may require a vault if deemed appropriate. .